Flag of Greece: Adoption

+National flags

 Historical evolution

-After the establishment of the Kingdom of Greece in 1832, the new king, Otto, added the royal Coat of Arms (a shield in his ancestral Bavarian pattern topped by a crown) in the centre of the cross for military flags (both land and sea versions).
+After the establishment of the Kingdom of Greece in 1832, the new king, Otto, added the royal coat of arms (a shield in his ancestral Bavarian pattern topped by a crown) in the centre of the cross for military flags (both land and sea versions).
 The decree dated 4 (16) April 1833 provided for various maritime flags such as the war flag or naval ensign (set at 18:25), pennant, royal standard (set at 7:10) and civil ensign (i.e. the naval ensign without coat of arms).
-A royal decree dated 28 August 1858 provided for details on the construction and dimensions concerning the flags described in the 1833 decree and other flags.
-After Otto's abdication in 1862, the royal coat of arms was removed.

 In 1863, the 17-year old Danish prince William was selected as Greece's new king, taking on the name George I. A royal decree dated 28 December 1863 introduced crowns into the various flags in place of the coat of arms.
 Similar arrangements were made for the royal flags, which featured the coat of arms of the House of Schleswig-Holstein-Sonderburg-Glücksburg on a square version of the national flag.
 A square version of the land flag with St. George in the centre was adopted on 9 April 1864 as the Army's colours.
 The exact shape and usage of the flags was determined by Royal Decree on 26 September 1867.
 By a new Royal Decree, on 31 May 1914, the various flags of Greece and its military were further regulated.
 By this decree, the flag with the crown was adopted for use as a state flag by ministries, embassies and civil services, while the sea flag (without the crown) was allowed for use by private citizens.

 On 25 March 1924, with the establishment of the Second Hellenic Republic, the crowns were removed from all flags.
 On 20 February 1930, the national flag's proportions were established at a 2:3 ratio, with the arms of the cross being "one fifth of the flag's width".
 The land version of the national flag was to be used by ministries, embassies, and in general by all civil and military services, while the sea flag was to be used by naval and merchant vessels, consulates and private citizens.
 On 10 October 1935, Georgios Kondylis declared that the monarchy had been restored.
 By decree of 7 November 1935, the 31 May 1914 decree was restored.

-Thereby, the crown was restored on the various flags.
-Compulsory Law 447 of 1937 described two types of flags allowed for use by private individuals: a fortress-type and a navy-type flag, both identical to the national land and sea flags, but without the crown.
+The Greek flag was a forbidden symbol, especially during the triple Axis occupation of Greece, German, Italian and Bulgarian, in the period 1941–1944.
+It was a symbol of National Resistance and struggle against the occupying forces.
+In September 1944 in Prosotsani, and while the wider Eastern Macedonia was under the occupation of Bulgarians, the public school teacher Konstantinos Kazanas together with Asterios Asteriadis lowered the Bulgarian flag and raised the Greek one, in the central square of the town, despite the terrorism and threats of the occupiers.
+The event is unique for the entire conquered Europe as it involved the lowering of the conqueror's flag in broad daylight and the raising of the national flag.